 - Driving time: 2 h

 The slot canyon is characterized by its wavy walls and light beams that sometimes reach through the openings of the canyon.
-It’s a unique spot that’s known as one of the pretties places in the US.
+It’s a unique spot that’s often referred to as one of the prettiest places in the US.

 To see the light beams you need to go on the road trip in Arizona during the so called golden months.
-Because only if you visit from the second half of March to early October you have the chance of seeing them.
-And even then they only appear around midday when the sun is high on the sky.
+Because only if you visit from the second half of March to early October, you have the chance of seeing them.
+And even then the beams only appear around midday when the sun is high on the sky.

 But with or without the light beams Antelope Canyon is a very special Arizona road trip attraction.
 Just remember that you need to book a tour in advance if you plan to visit.
 No visitors are allowed to enter the slot canyon without a tour guide.